Big Pigeon in Southwest Iowa

 • b.
 23 Nov 1910 Kimballton, Audubon Co. s/o Anders Jensen (b.
 Denmark; d.
 1916) & Anne Simonsen (b.
 Kimballton, Audubon Co.).

 • 6th Naval Construction Bn.
-(Seabees), based near Henderson Field, Guadalcanal, Solomon Is.; KIA 16 Oct 1942 off Lunga Pt., Guadalcanal; a 17-man detail was unloading gasoline from the USS McFarland onto a pontoon barge when the McFarland was attacked by nine Japanese dive bombers; nine seabees died from a direct hit on the barge; the McFarland also suffered damage & casualties during the attack.
+(Seabees), based near Henderson Field, Guadalcanal, Solomon Is.; KIA 16 Oct 1942 off Lunga Pt., Guadalcanal; a 17-man detail was unloading gasoline from the seaplane tender USS McFarland (AVD-14) onto a pontoon barge when the McFarland was attacked by nine Japanese dive bombers; nine seabees died from a direct hit on the barge; the McFarland also suffered damage & casualties during the attack.

 † Jensen, Waldo Chris, SN 6-567-485, US Army Air Force, Shelby Co.